LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 If support of keyboard modifier is supported by the current state of active action, appropriate icon is shown as part of Mouse Widget.

-Hint on that icon provides description for details of operation that may be performed with pressed key.
+Hint on that icon provides description for details of operation that may be performed with corresponding pressed key.

 ### Support of Snap to Relative Point and Angle Snap